kadirahq/meteor-debug/README.md

 #### Is it secure?

-Kadira debug is a `debugOnly` package.
+Kadira Debug is a `debugOnly` package.
 So, it won't goes into the production build.
 It also does not send or route data outside of your machine.
-Kadira Debug UI is directly connects to your app via DDP; no proxies or hacks.
+Kadira Debug UI directly connects to your app via DDP.
+No proxies; No hacks.

 #### Is it Open Source?

-Yes and No. Check this repo.
+Yes and No. Checkout this repo.
 It's the core of Kadira Debug and how we collect data.
 It's Open Source under MIT.
 But, our Kadira Debug UI is not open source.

 #### Is it FREE?

 Yes it is.
-We'll never charge/block any debug related features.
+We'll never block/restrict any debug related features.
 But, we'll add few value added services like sharing and remote debugging.

 #### Will it support React?

-React is becoming the de-facto standard for UI components.
-Meteor is supporting it soon officially.
-So, we'll support it soon.
+React is becoming the standard for UI components.
+Meteor is supporting it officially soon.
+So, it's a shame we wouldn't support it.

 #### I've a different question?

 Submit an issue on this repo.
-If you need to send us a private message send it to `support@kadira.io`.
+If you need to send us a private message, send it to `support@kadira.io`.